-A New Sign for The Basin Tea can be grown and cured in and John.
-Victoria quite, as good as grown in Ceylon- India, China or elsewhere.
-This has been demonstrated by Mr James Griffiths: Griffiths Brothers who for years prepared plant (thea sinensis) on his properhas been cultivating the leaf has a fine flavour and ty at Bayswater.
+Tea can be grown and cured in Victoria cutter as good as tea grown in Ceylon; India, China or elsewhere.
+This has been demonstrated by Mr James Griffiths; of Griffiths Brothers who for years has been cultivating the tea plant (thea sinensis) on his property at Bayswater.
+The prepared leaf has a fine Dayour and good